Metaswitch/homestead/docs/homestead_api.md

 Make a GET request to this URL to request the name of the server currently serving the specified user.
 It maps to a Location-Info-Request to the HSS.

 The URL takes two optional query parameters.
 The originating parameter can be set to 'true' to specify that we have an origating request.
-The auth-type parameter can be set to CAPAB (REGISTRATION_AND_CAPABILIIES) to request S-CSCF capabilities information.
+The auth-type parameter can be set to CAPAB (REGISTRATION_AND_CAPABILITIES) to request S-CSCF capabilities information.

 Response:

 * 200 if the user is authorized, returned as JSON.
-The response will contain the HSS result code, and either the name of a server capable of handling the user, or a list of capabilities that will allow the interrogating server to pick a serving server for the user.
+The response will contain the HSS result code (or a hard-coded success code if no HSS is present), and either the name of a server capable of handling the user, or a list of capabilities that will allow the interrogating server to pick a serving server for the user.
 This list of capabilities can be empty.

 `{ "result-code": "2001", "scscf": "<server-name>" }`